soxueren/atsd/integration/activemq/README.md

 See [Aggregation Log Filter](https://github.com/axibase/aggregation-log-filter) for additional configuration options.

-* Modify JMX settings in ActiveMQ JVM launch options.
+* Modify JMX settings in the ActiveMQ JVM launch options.
-Search for ACTIVEMQ_SUNJMX_START setting and change it as specified below.
+Search for the `ACTIVEMQ_SUNJMX_START` setting and change it as specified below.
-Replace activemq_hostname with full hostname or IP address of the ActiveMQ server.
+Replace `activemq_hostname` with the full hostname or IP address of the ActiveMQ server.
 This should be the same hostname that Axibase Collector will be using when connecting to ActiveMQ server.
 For more information on configuring JMX in ActiveMQ, see [activemq.apache.org/jmx.html](http://activemq.apache.org/jmx.html)